-- 18.19.
-Even though there might be rumours, media speculation or market expectation as to an event or a set of circumstances of a corporation, these cannot be equated with information which is generally known to the market.
-There is a clear distinction between actual knowledge of the market about a hard fact which is properly disclosed by the corporation and speculation or expectation of what might have happened about a corporation which obviously requires proof. - 19.20.
-It is not uncommon that information relating to a corporation is found in press articlesmedia comments, analyst research reports or electronic subscription database, which may consist of published historical information, market commentary, speculation, rumour or even information leaked from various sources.
-However, press speculation, reports and rumours in the market cannot be automatically takencontended to be information generally known to the market, even though in some cases the mediapress reports might have a wide circulation. - 21.
-In deciding whether information is generally known by virtue of being the subject of media comments, covered in analysts' reports or carried on news service providers, a corporation should consider not only how widely the information has been disseminated but also the accuracy and completeness of the information disseminated and the reliance that the market can place on such information.
-A corporation should consider in particular whether - - (a) these sources contain the full information that would need to be disclosed as required under section 307B(3) so that there are no material omissions which may make the disclosure false or misleading (see paragraphs 38 and 42); - (b) the market will realise that the information in these sources reflects the information known to the corporation; and - (c) the information will be regarded as speculation or opinion of persons outside the corporation.
+- 21. In deciding whether information is generally known by virtue of being the subject of media comments, covered in analysts' reports or carried on news service providers, a corporation should consider not only how widely the information has been disseminated but also the accuracy and completeness of the information disseminated and the reliance that the market can place on such information.
+A corporation should consider in particular whether - (a) these sources contain the full information that would need to be disclosed as required under section 307B(3) so that there are no material omissions which may make the disclosure false or misleading (see paragraphs 39 and 43); - (b) the market will realise that the information in these sources reflects the information known to the corporation; and - (c) the information will be regarded as speculation or opinion of persons outside the corporation.